availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 the task is marked as complete.
 If the handler throws an error, the task is marked as failed.
 If the handler exceeds the configured timeout, the job is marked as expired.

+There is no public interface for tasks to self-report their status.
+Their handler reports their status for them.

 See: